Sperm donation: Private or "directed" donations

 Couples or individuals who need insemination by a third-party may seek assistance privately and directly from a friend or family member, or may obtain a "private" or "directed" donation by advertising or through a broker.
 A number of web sites seek to link recipients with sperm donors, while advertisements in gay and lesbian publications are common.

-Recipients may already know the donor, or if arranged through a broker, the donor may meet the recipients and become known to them.
-Some brokers facilitate contact that maintains semi-anonymous identities for legal reasons.
-Where a private or directed donation is used, sperm need not be frozen.

 Private donations may be free of charge — avoiding the significant costs of a more medicalised insemination - and fresh rather than frozen semen is generally deemed to increase the chances of pregnancy.
 However, they also carry higher risks associated with unscreened sexual or body fluid contact.
 Legal treatment of donors varies across jurisdictions, and in most jurisdictions (e.g., Sweden) personal and directed donors lack legal safeguards that may be available to anonymous donors.
 However, the laws of some countries (e.g., New Zealand) recognize written agreements between donors and recipients in a similar way to donations through a sperm bank.

-Kits are available, usually on-line, for artificial insemination for private donor use, and these kits generally include a collection pot, a syringe, ovulation tests and pregnancy tests.
-A vaginal speculum and a soft cup may also be used.
-STI testing kits are also available but these only produce a "snap-shot" result and, since sperm will not be frozen and quarantined, there will be risks associated with it.